 Google Trends doesn't provide absolute search volume numbers, instead showing relative interest, meaning that search interest is always shown relative to the highest point of interest among the compared group of terms.

-In our example above, reddit set the definition of peak interest (100), and now every other point for both terms is measured in proportion to that moment.
-This scale makes it easy to visually compare a handful of terms at same time, but it has limitations when we need precise data.
+In the example above, reddit set the definition of peak interest (100), and now every other point for both terms is measured in proportion to that moment.
+This scale makes it easy to visually compare a handful of terms at same time, but it has limitations when you need precise data.

-For absolute search volume and more detailed insights, we can use Glimpse, a Chrome extension that enhances Google Trends by providing absolute search volume and other features, including seasonality, forecasting, and more.
+For absolute search volume and more detailed insights, you can use Glimpse, a Chrome extension that enhances Google Trends by providing absolute search volume and other features, including seasonality, forecasting, and more.

 Compare more than 5 terms

-While Google Trends only allows us to compare up to five terms, we can use Glimpse to overcome this limitation.
+While Google Trends only allows users to compare up to five terms, you can use Glimpse to overcome this limitation.
 Let's compare the absolute search volumes for TikTok, Reddit, LinkedIn, Pinterest, Twitter, Snapchat, and Instagram.

 Install the Glimpse Chrome extension.